agilethought/angularjs-styleguide/README.md

   }
   ```

-### Defer Controller Logic
+### Defer Controller Logic (90%)
 ###### [Style [Y035](#style-y035)]

-  - Defer logic in a controller by delegating to services and factories.
+  - Defer logic in a controller by delegating to services, models and factories.

     *Why?*: Logic may be reused by multiple controllers when placed within a service and exposed via a function.

-    *Why?*: Logic in a service can more easily be isolated in a unit test, while the calling logic in the controller can be easily mocked.
+    *Why?*: Logic in a service or model can more easily be isolated in a unit test, while the calling logic in the controller can be easily mocked.

     *Why?*: Removes dependencies and hides implementation details from the controller.